warning

 Hi, everyone.

-My name is Ms. Voyle, and welcome to this lesson where you are going to be planning your second diary entry based on "The Firework-Maker's Daughter."
-This lesson is based on this copy of "The Firework-Maker's Daughter" by Philip Pullman, and you may wish to refer to it.
+My name is Ms. Voyle, and welcome to today's lesson where you are going to be planning your second diary entry based on "The Firework-Maker's Daughter."
+This lesson is based on the 2018 Penguin Random House UK edition of "The Firework-Maker's Daughter" by Philip Pullman, and you may wish to refer to it.

 Great.

-Now you have your copy of the book with you.
+Now, I know you have the book with you.

 During this lesson, you'll need to be listening and looking carefully.